 The scope of this study did not include a rate study or an evaluation of existing and future staffing needs.
-However, the City should be aware that many of the recommendations may require additional time or reallocation of resources to complete.
+However, the City should be aware that many of the recommendations may require additional staff time and materials or reallocation of resources.
 Specific activities anticipated to affect staffing requirements include: additional tracking of unaccounted for water usage, GIS mapping, residential meter testing, developing a directional flushing program, servicing pressure reducing valves, and rehabilitation and replacement of the distribution systems.

-In completing the rate analysis, the City should account for the items identified in the Capital Improvement Plan (Table 5.2), the list of Major Repairs and Replacements (Table 6.1), and the Recurring Maintenance Costs (Table 6.2).
-The City should also be aware that as additional facilities are added to the system, increased staffing and operations and maintenance requirements will need to be accounted for if the City is going to continue to provide the same level of service.
+In completing any future rate analysis, the City should account for the items identified in the Capital Improvement Plan (Table 5.2), the list of Major Repairs and Replacements (Table 6.1), and the Recurring Maintenance Costs (Table 6.2).
+Increased staffing and operations and maintenance requirements will also occur as a result of normal growth, and this document assumes the City intends to provide a slightly increased level of service going forward.
+However, policy decisions made during the annual budget process or during the development of the rate study, or both, will ultimately determine acceptable staffing and budget levels, and the associated timing of certain improvements.